 Myth: You have to sit in an uncomfortable, difficult yoga position to meditate.

-There are a variety of avenues open to you if you’re ready to explore meditation.
+If you’re ready to explore meditation, a variety of avenues are open to you.
 Some people prefer guided meditation (taking a class or workshop with a certified teacher), while others like the convenience of self-meditation at home.
 There are excellent books, DVDs, CDs and apps available to help you.
 Or, you can try it right now:

-- Sit up straight but comfortably in a quiet place.
+Sit up straight and comfortably in a quiet place.
 Light a candle or play soft music if you like to enhance the ambiance and deflect distractions.

-- When stray thoughts occur, try your best to “move” them aside gently, acknowledging that you can come back to them at a later time.
-Many people find themselves frustrated by such thoughts when beginning to meditate, but they are an extremely common part of the process.
-With this in mind, try to maintain an open attitude towards these distractions—don’t judge or chastise yourself for having them.
+When stray thoughts occur, try to “move” them aside gently, acknowledging that you can come back to them at a later time.
+Many people find themselves frustrated by such thoughts at first.
+With that in mind, try to maintain an open attitude towards these distractions—don’t judge or chastise yourself for having them.

-While five minutes of meditation can bring benefits, try to at least devote 10 to 15 minutes to your practice.
+While five minutes of meditation can bring benefits, try to devote 10 – 15 minutes to your practice.
 Set a timer and allow yourself to focus only on the present.